-Limits are retained in the draft permit for parameters where RP continues to exist or is indeterminate.
+Limits are retained in the draft permit for parameters where reasonable potential (RP) for an exceedance of a standard continues to exist or is indeterminate.
 In these cases, limits will be recalculated using the most current Arizona Water Quality Standards (WQS).
 If less stringent limits result due to a change in the WQS then backsliding is allowed in accordance with 303(d)(4) if the new limits are consistent with antidegradation requirements and the receiving water is in attainment of the new standard; see Section XII for information regarding antidegradation requirements.